-Battery
+13. Battery

-WARNING!
-Risk of battery exploding!
+CAUTION!
+Risk of Explosion!

-Do not jump start or charge a frozen battery.
-Frozen batteries can explode and result in death or serious injury.
+Do not jump start / charge a frozen battery.
+Frozen batteries can explode and result in serious injury.
 Let battery thaw before charging.

-Replacing Damaged Safety Signs
+3.3 Replacing Damaged Safety Signs

 - Always replace safety signs that are missing or have become illegible.
-Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory. - · Always keep safety signs clean and legible. - Parts replaced that had a safety decal on them must also have the safety sign replaced.
+Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory. - Always keep safety signs clean and legible. - Parts replaced that had a safety decal on them must also have the safety sign replaced.